MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

        ```FraudProtectionLanguage
        RETURN _number1 + _number2
        ```
    1. Any attributes that are sent in the API request for the assessment, including custom data.
 You can access these attributes with the @ operator.
-For example, @"salesTax"".
+For example, @"salesTax".

       Example of function using request attributes:
        ```FraudProtectionLanguage